ITU-AI-ML-in-5G-Challenge/lkn-tum-gnnchallenge2023/README.md

 ## Repository structure

-- ckpt: folder containing the saved model weights for each epoch of the submitted model
 - data: folder containing the preprocessed datasets for the train and test datasets
 - docker: folder containing the docker-compose file for required Docker environment
-- tensorboard: tensorboard path for the submitted model
 - verification_files: folder containing files used by the predict.py script to verify the generated submissions
 - [models.py](models.py): python module which contain our model
 - [train.py](train.py): python script that can be used to train the baseline projects